It is a truth, universally acknowledged, that a plentiful supply must be in need of a demand – but can you create a demand because supply is limited?

 Normal economic theory holds that if there’s ample supply, then demand will drop.

-However, there is a way to create demand from a lack of supply to create an air of exclusivity.
+But there’s a way to create demand when a lack of supply creates an air of exclusivity.

 It’s a tricky line to ride, but it can be done – as the following examples demonstrate.